 There is no late filing penalty (including on an amended return) if you have no tax due on the return.

 Interest

-Calculate interest from the due date (April 15, 2015) to the date paid.
-The 2015 rate is 2 percent.
+Calculate interest from the due date (April 18, 2017) to the date paid.
+The 2017 interest rate is 3 percent.
 Include this interest on line 41, if applicable.

 Line 42.
 Total Due - Pay This Amount